LukaszSitko/Bold_Join/README.md

 Module 1 requires user input (one or more taxa of interest, separated by '|') - for example: Clitellata|Collembola.
 All other modules will use output files from previous modules as their input.

+# Additional Information:
+Scripts were run and tested using Python 3.9.6 and use almost only build-in packages.

+Required package to install:
+- BeautifulSoup4; Installation instruction can be find here: https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup

 # Project information
 This project was performed as part of the EUdaphobase COST Action (CA18237) www.EUdaphobase.org.